 Where is it based

-All sessions start and finish at Broomfields Leisure Centre.
+Our sessions start and finish at Broomfields Leisure Centre on Tuesday Evenings, and from Victoria Park on Thursday Evenings.
 We will work slowly with you, building up your confidence, endurance and strength in what we hope you find an enjoyable way.

 Who are Warrington Road Runners?

 WRR is an England Athletics affiliated running club established in 1977.
-Our members are a mix of social and competitive runners with ages ranging from 18 to 60 something, roughly one third women.
-Click here for more information
+Our members are a mix of social and competitive runners with ages ranging from 20 to 60 something.

 Where do we run